 90 DSS has re-assessed its methodology for extracting these data, in partnership with DHHS, and worked to recalculate performance on periodic dental examinations initially submitted for the period October 1, 2018 to March 31, 2019.
 DSS has not yet produced data for the monitoring period under review.
+91 Ibid.

-Table 1: Summary Performance on Settlement Agreement Requirements October 2018 - March 2019 April - September 2019 Final Settlement Agreement (FSA) Requirements Final Target Performance Performance Health Care - Follow-Up Care 43.
+Table 1: Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance That Settlement Agreement (FSA) Requirements rmarrarget 1 crioi manee i ci toi mance Health Care - Follow-Up Care 43.
 At least 90% of Class Members will receive timely accessible and appropriate follow-up care and treatment to meet their health needs.
 Data for this measure are not available.
 Data for this measure are not available.
 93 Dates to reach final target and interim benchmarks to be added once approved.
 92